mtitus83/MMM-Starlight/README.md

 ### Note on Removed Options

-In this version, the following options have been removed or are no longer user-configurable:
+In this version, the following options have been removed or are no longer user-configurable due to new caching functionality:

-- `updateInterval`: Horoscopes are now automatically updated at midnight each day.
+The options listed below have been deprecated in this version as updates are now handled by the module in a more efficient manner.
+Please remove these variables from your configuration file:

+- `updateInterval`
-- `retryDelay` and `maxRetries`: Retry logic is now handled internally.
+- `retryDelay`
-- `requestTimeout`: This option has been removed.

-If you were using these options in a previous version, please remove them from your configuration.
+- `maxRetries`
+- `requestTimeout`

 ### Caching Mechanism

 This version introduces a caching mechanism that stores horoscopes locally.
 This helps reduce the number of requests and improves the module's performance.
-Horoscopes are automatically updated at midnight each day.
+The module handles horoscope updates when required.

 ### Example configuration